<> <>

 When you’re following the ketogenic diet, you’ve got to reach a state of ketosis that comes from sticking to a low-carb diet and a high-fat diet in order to lose weight.

-Eating too many carbs
+1. You're consuming too many carbs

 Generally, it's recommended that your carbohydrate intake per day be anywhere between 45-65% but on a keto diet your carbohydrate intake reduces to 5-10% per day [9][10].

 That's a huge drop in carb food intake and can be hard to achieve, especially at the start of the ketogenic diet.
+Your goal is to enter the ketosis state while following a keto diet and eating too many carbs prevents this.

-Too many processed foods
+2. You're eating too many processed foods

 Since the keto diet has grown in popularity, there are a bunch of 'keto diet friendly' snacks available out there.
 But, those snacks often are processed foods and contain more carbs than you're supposed to consume.

 Plus, they often don't have any vitamins, nutrients and minerals that your body needs, either.

 Instead, of consuming an abundance of processed foods, it's best to focus on eating healthy fats and non-starchy vegetables like avocado, olive oil, zucchini, mushrooms, eggs, and fatty fish like salmon, sardines and tuna.